AmaanBarmare/NextHire/README.md

 # NextHire

 NextHire is a comprehensive job portal designed to streamline job searching and hiring processes for students, recruiters, and companies.
-Built with modern technologies, NextHire offers a seamless and intuitive user experience for managing job postings, applications, and user profiles.
+Built with MERN stack (MongoDB, Express.js, React.js, and Node.js), NextHire offers a seamless and intuitive user experience for managing job postings, applications, and user profiles.

 ## Features